 How Long Does Is a DNP Program?

 Many DNP programs can be completed in three to four years for full-time students.
-Plus, there are some part-time programs that are structured so some students may complete them in as little as three years.
+Plus, there are some part-time programs that are structured so some students may complete them in three years.

 In addition, many schools require that you complete the program within a certain number of years of starting so that all the material stays fresh.
 Normally, this requirement ranges from five to seven years, depending on the program.